jeremyrieunier/case-studies/product-data-analyst-case-study/README.md

 - SQL
 - Python + Prophet (time series forecasting)
-- Streamlit (for interactive visualization)
+- Streamlit (to present the case study with interactive visualization)

 *This case study has been anonymized to protect company-specific information while preserving the analytical approach and methodologies used.*